 Graduated driver's licence exemption program

-Drivers coming to Alberta from another country may apply to have your previous driving history credited.
+Drivers coming to Alberta from another jurisdiction may apply to have your previous driving history credited.
 If accepted, you'll be exempted from part or all of the graduated licencing program (GDL), depending on your years of experience.
 This exemption gives you access to a road test without needing to have a Class 7 licence for one year or a Class 5 GDL for a full 2 years.

 Before you apply

-If you’re from one of the countries in the Graduated Driver Licensing (GDL) Exemption Program User Guide (0.5 MB), listed in the 'Minimum Acceptance Standards' section, you’ll need more proof of your driving history.
+If you’re from one of the jurisdictions in the Graduated Driver Licensing (GDL) Exemption Program User Guide (0.5 MB), listed in the 'Minimum Acceptance Standards' section, you’ll need more proof of your driving history.

 You won’t be able to apply for GDL exemption until verification requirements have been met.